UBC-MDS/pyimager/README.md

 ## Package in R

-We have a package with the same functionalities in R : `rimager`.
-See [here](https://github.com/UBC-MDS/rimager)
+We have a package with the same functionalities in R : `pyimager`.
+See [here](https://github.com/UBC-MDS/pyimager)

 ### Credits
 This package was created with Cookiecutter and the UBC-MDS/cookiecutter-ubc-mds project template, modified from the [pyOpenSci/cookiecutter-pyopensci](https://github.com/pyOpenSci/cookiecutter-pyopensci) project template and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).